DavidPesta/JSComponent/README.md

 A simple light weight framework and supporting libraries for Javascript component development.

 <b>Initial Release:</b> May 15, 2012<br>
-<b>Last Updated:</b> June 10, 2012
+<b>Last Updated:</b> February 17, 2013

 ## Documentation

 ### Introduction

+The examples folder contains the following projects, which should be reviewed in the following order for the best conceptual progression of learning this framework:

+1. SimpleExample
+2. ChatBox
+3. SimpleNesting
+4. AdvancedNesting
+5. SitePages

-The examples folder contains ChatBox, which is a fully functional chat room that utilizes this framework and its supporting libraries.
+ChatBox is a fully functional chat room that utilizes this framework and its supporting libraries.
 But before you study ChatBox, you may want to look at SimpleExample, which is an even easier introduction to how the framework works.
-Code templates for rapid component development can also be found in the examples folder.
-All of these examples are a helpful reference and should be looked at when studying this documentation to learn how to use JSComponents.
+After you get more familiar with those two example projects, you'll definitely want to dive into the versatility of nesting components by studying SimpleNesting, AdvancedNesting, and finally SitePages example projects.
+Then you will have a full appreciation for what the JSComponent library can do to organize your front-end development efforts.
+Code templates for rapid component development can be found in the templates folder.
+All of these examples and templates are a helpful reference and should be looked at when studying this documentation to learn how to use JSComponents.

 In short, a JSComponent is made up of 3 files and has 4 document hookups in order to get it to work:
 - Files: